Yoga can profoundly transform our lives – physically, emotionally, mentally and spiritually.

 There is no doubt that somewhere on this site, there will be something you’re looking for about yoga.
 Just use the Search bar to find what you need.

-She loves to hear from Yoga Lunchbox readers, so get in touch with her via email with your questions, ideas and stories.
+We love to hear from Yoga Lunchbox readers, so get in touch via email with your questions, ideas and stories.

 About Publisher: Yoga New Zealand

 Yoga New Zealand is the national body for the registration of yoga teachers and trainings.

 Yoga New Zealand represents the interests of yoga teachers from all traditions and styles of yoga and it is a members’ organisation which operates with internationally accepted standards for professional training and teaching.

 The Yoga Lunchbox and New Zealand’s Hauora Yoga Conference both come under the umbrella of Yoga New Zealand, and they all have the intention of supporting yoga in New Zealand.

 Yoga teacher or training provider?
 Find out more about becoming a member of Yoga New Zealand.

 The Yoga Lunchbox logo is designed to reflect both what we aim to offer the yoga community and a unique Aotearoa perspective that honours the bicultural basis of our country’s heritage.